fairandsmart/right-consent/_overview/01-backoffice.md

 ---
+title: Backoffice Application
-image:
+image: /assets/images/overview_backoffice.jpg
 position: left
 ---

-A backoffice allows to define models for collected elements like processings, preferences or conditions of usage...
+Using the dedicated backoffice, you first define your models according to your processings, preferences or usage conditions.